In short, black swans are highly unpredictable events that carry a severe impact.

 - Retrospective predictability: people create explanations after the event to make it seem predictable.

-Black swan theory
+Black swan meaning and theory

 The notion of a black swan was made famous by finance professor, former Wall Street trader, and author Nassim Nicholas Taleb.
 His book, titled ‘The Black Swan’, suggests some catastrophic events are impossible to predict and trying to foresee them can do more harm than good.